marcelmedina/content-moderation/README.md

 - Create a new Web App on Azure and deploy the API project to that Web App (*I find the quickest way to do this is to zip up the files in /debug/bin folder of the ContentModeration project and then drag and drop the zip file into https://[**YourWebAppName**].scm.azurewebsites.net/ZipDeploy*)
 - You may need to wait a few minutes before the server can restart and your API is now ready.
 #### Storage accounts ####
 - Using the Azure Portal, deploy a storage account and create 2 blob containers.
-One for unmoderated content and one for moderated content.
+One for **unmoderated** content and one for **moderated** content.
 - In the settings section, ensure public access is granted for content.
 #### Logic App Connector ####
 - To setup the logic app connector, login to the Azure Portal and create a new logic app connector.
 - Export the swagger.json definition from the swagger endpoint.
 - When configuring the Custom Connector, a wizard will guide you through the setup process.
 Follow through these steps.
-On General tab:
+1. On General tab:
-1. How do you want to create your connector?
+- How do you want to create your connector?
-API endpoint = REST
+	* API endpoint = **REST**
-Upload an OpenAPI file = swagger.json (that was exported)
+	* Upload an OpenAPI file = **swagger.json** (that was exported)
-2. General Information
+- General Information
-Host - set to your azure web app URL
+	* **Host** - set to your azure web app URL YourWebAppName.azurewebsites.net
-On Security tab:
+2. On Security tab:
-Leave the Authentication type as is (No authentication).
+- Leave the Authentication type as is = **No authentication**
-3. On Definition
+3. On Definition tab:
-Leave as it is, or update the description of endpoints if you prefer.
-(The Values endpoint can be removed as they are not used).
+- Leave as it is, or update the description of endpoints if you prefer.
+*(The Values endpoint can be removed as they are not used).*

-After the changes make sure you click *Update the connector*.
+After the changes make sure you click **Update the connector**.
 #### Logic App ####
 - To setup the logic app, login to the Azure Portal and create a new logic app.
 - Copy the contents of the json file /LogicApp/contentmoderation.json and paste it into the code view of the logic app that was created from the Azure Portal.